 - 1. Address the Network Management Card by its IP address or DNS name (if configured). - 2.
-Enter the user name and password (by default, apc and apc for an Administrator). - 3.
-To enable or disable the HTTP or HTTPS protocols, use the Network menu on the Administration tab, and select the access option under the Web heading on the left navigation menu.
+Enter the user name and password (by default, apc and apc for an Administrator). - To enable or disable the HTTP or HTTPS protocols, use the Configuration > Network > Web > Access screen.

-For more information on selecting and configuring network security, see the Security Handbook, available from the Schneider Electric Web site, www.schneider-electric.com.
+For more information on selecting and configuring network security, see the Security Handbook, available on the Schneider Electric Web site, www.schneider-electric.com.